microsoft/VSProjectSystem/doc/overview/dataflow.md

 Of the sources provided by `IProjectSubscriptionService`, the sources `ProjectRuleSource`, `ProjectBuildRuleSource` and `JointRuleSource` are treated specially.
 When subscribing to one of these sources, you must specify the set of rule names for the data in question.

-> ℹ️ℹ️ Note that `IProjectSubscriptionService.SourceItemsRuleSource` does not require you to specify rule names, as those are defined elsewhere (and made available via `SourceItemRuleNamesSource`).
+> ℹ️ Note that `IProjectSubscriptionService.SourceItemsRuleSource` does not require you to specify rule names, as those are defined elsewhere (and made available via `SourceItemRuleNamesSource`).

 For example, to subscribe to the set of `Compile` and `None` items in the project, you would pass the `SchemaName` of the rules that define these items when subscribing to the `ProjectRuleSource`: